Aqua Therapy for Neck Pain: Gentle Cervical Rehabilitation in Water

 The science behind aquatic physical therapy is what makes it so effective for cervical pain.
 Water provides a therapeutic medium that is impossible to replicate on land, thanks to four key properties working in harmony.

-Key Benefits of Aquatic Therapy for Neck Pain Sufferers
+Clinical Benefits of Aqua Therapy for Neck Pain

 Patients undergoing hydrotherapy for neck pain can expect a range of positive outcomes that address both the symptoms and the root cause of their discomfort.